PrabhuTeja19/Future-Stock-Price-Prediction/README.md

 ## Overview

 This project aims to predict stock prices using neural networks.
 We leverage historical stock price data obtained from Yahoo Finance to train and evaluate our predictive models.
+We aim to predict the adjusted close prices for the next 14 days.
 Below is a detailed overview of Yahoo Finance and its features that serve as the primary data source for this project.
+We are using Yahoo Finance data sourced from the yfinance module.

 ## Yahoo Finance Overview